apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 		:disabled_routes: A list of API route IDs to disable.
 Requests matching these routes will receive a 503 response.
 To find the route ID for a given path you would like to disable, run ``./traffic_ops_golang`` using the :option:`--api-routes` option to view all the route information, including route IDs and paths.
 		:ignore_unknown_routes: If ``false`` (default) return an error and prevent startup if unknown route IDs are found.
 Otherwise, log a warning and continue startup.

+:use_ims:
+    .. versionadded:: 4.1
+    This is an optional boolean value to set or unset the use of "If-Modified-Since" header in the http requests.
+Default: false

 Example cdn.conf
 ''''''''''''''''
 .. include:: ../../../traffic_ops/app/conf/cdn.conf